MGASALUCAS/emai-pracs-2025/assessments/README.md

-# 📊 Assessment System - Classical Machine Learning
+# Assessment System - Classical Machine Learning

-> **"Assessment is not about measuring what you know, but about understanding how you think."** - Inspired by Terence Tao's approach to mathematical thinking
+> **"Assessment is not about measuring what you know, but about understanding how you think."**

-## 🎯 Assessment Overview
+## Assessment Overview

 This comprehensive assessment system evaluates your understanding of classical machine learning concepts through multiple formats and difficulty levels.

-## 📚 Assessment Types
+## Assessment Types

 ### **1. Knowledge Quizzes** (20% of grade)
 - **Format**: Multiple choice, true/false, short answer